Laura Pausini: Personal life

 Pausini left her hometown in 1995, when she moved to Milan with her partner, manager and producer Alfredo Cerruti Jr. Their relationship ended in 2002.
 Between 2002 and 2005 Pausini was romantically involved with her new manager, Gabriele Parisi.

-Since 2005, Pausini has been in a relationship with Italian guitarist, composer, music producer, and former singer Paolo Carta.
-She gave birth to their daughter on 8 February 2013.
+In 2005, Pausini was in a relationship with Italian guitarist, composer, music producer, and former singer Paolo Carta.
+At the time, the relationship was controversial as Carta was still married to his first wife, Rebecca Galli, with whom he has three children.
+Pausini gave birth to their daughter on 8 February 2013.
+After 18 years together, Pausini and Carta got married on 22 March 2023.

-Pausini describes herself as a Catholic woman, but expressed doubts about the Church's position on various themes, including contraception, abortion, premarital sex and gay rights.
+Pausini describes herself as a Catholic woman, but expressed doubts about the Church's position on various themes, including contraception, abortion, divorce, premarital sex and gay rights.
 In September 2000 she explained her position during an interview to the Italian newspaper la Repubblica: